-Patch Manager: The Patch Manager role has complete access to the Patch Management.
-Patch Manager will also have privilege to access to use "Tools", like Wake On LAN, Remote Shutdown, System Manager and ability to schedule Patch Reports.
+Patch Manager: The Patch Manager role has complete access to Patch Management.
+Patch Manager will also have the privilege to access and use "Tools", like Wake On LAN, Remote Shutdown, System Manager and ability to schedule Patch Reports.
 All the other modules/features are inaccessible.

 Note: Learn more about User Roles and Permission Level.

-Endpoint Central provides you the privilege of defining a scope for the users, which means you can define the target computers, which can be mapped to every user.
+Endpoint Central provides you the privilege of defining a scope for the users with which you can define the target computers, which can be mapped to every user.
 By limiting the user's permission to specific set of computers, you can feel assured that the user has enough permission to perform their roles and not excess permission to take unduly advantage.

-When the target is defined as 'All Computers', user will have permission to execute all the privileges defined in the role, to all the computers.
-Though the scope is all computers, the permission level is determined only by the role, to which the user is mapped.
+When the target is defined as 'All Computers', users will have permission to execute all the privileges defined in the role, to all the computers.
+Though the scope is all computers, the permission level is determined only by the role to which the user is mapped.

-You can create specific custom groups for the management purposes and associate it to the users.
-The custom groups that you create should be Unique, so that no computers can belong to more than one custom group.
-These are computer based custom groups, which are created for the user management purpose, is defined as "scope" for the user.
+You can create specific custom groups for management purposes and associate it to the users.
+The custom groups that you create should be Unique, so that no computer can belong to more than one custom group.
+These are computer based custom groups which are created for user management purpose, is defined as "scope" for the user.
 Refer to this to know more about Creating Custom Groups

 You can create specific remote offices or use the existing remote offices to be defined as the scope for the users.
 More than one user can have manage the same remote offices.
 Similarly more than one remote office can be mapped to the same user, however you cannot have a combination of remote offices and unique groups as a part of the scope.